wasiahmad/wasiahmad.github.io/_talks/2021-04-talk-at-microsoft.md

   The first part of this talk will shed light on the difficulties of transferring representations across languages learned by two families of neural architectures
   (sequential RNN v.s. self-attention) due to word order differences.
 Furthermore, we present an approach to learn syntactic dependencies between words, facilitating cross-lingual information extraction.
-The second part of this talk will discuss our recent work on joint representing learning for programming and natural language that achieves state-of-the-art performance on various downstream software engineering tasks, including code summarization, generation, translation, and more.
+The second part of this talk will discuss our recent work on joint representing learning for programming and natural language that achieves state-of-the-art performance on various downstream software engineering tasks.
 </p>